saravase/golang_grpc_unary_stream/README.md

 # golang_grpc_unary_stream

-## Golang:
+<h2> Golang: </h2>

 Go is a procedural programming language.
 It was developed in 2007 by Robert Griesemer, Rob Pike, and Ken Thompson at Google but launched in 2009 as an open-source programming language.
 Programs are assembled by using packages, for efficient management of dependencies.
-This language also supports environment adopting patterns alike to dynamic languages
+This language also supports environment adopting patterns alike to dynamic languages</p>

-## gRPC:
+<h2> gRPC: </h2>

 gRPC is a modern open source high performance RPC framework that can run in any environment.
 It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.
 It is also applicable in last mile of distributed computing to connect devices, mobile applications and browsers to backend services.

 ## gRPC Environment Setup